LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 10. Create some [**modifiers**](https://ethereum.stackexchange.com/questions/48971/what-are-function-modifiers) that will help you verify a few things before running a function.

-    Here `require(...);` means that if the given condition is not satisfied, then the function won't execute, and the given string will appear as an error code.
+    Here `require(...);` means that if the given condition is not satisfied, the function won't execute, and the given string will appear as an error code.

 The following will check if the message sender is the landlord.